 Finding fulfilment and joy – whatever that means for you

 I hope the questions help you to gain some insight and clarity while enabling you to consider what you’d like moving forward.
-When making plans and setting goals, remember that it’s okay to change your mind and that you can reset, refocus and restart as often as you need to.
-For the most part, there are no rules so please give yourself permission to live the life you want to lead!
+When making plans and setting goals and intentions, remember that it’s okay to change your mind and that you can reset, refocus and restart as often as you need to.
+For the most part, there are no rules so please give yourself permission to go at your own pace and live the life you want to live.

 Practical tips to help you reach your goals

 Bring your dreams and goals to life with a vision board

 Identify your passions and do more of what you love